Call me on the job on:

 Galvanised post

-• A folded steel post has a 4 micron Pre-Galvanised Steel coating and increases the longevity of the steel.
-Folded steel posts wind tollerance is approximately 100mph.
+• A folded steel post has a 4-micron Pre-Galvanised Steel coating and increases the longevity of the steel.
+Folded steel posts wind tolerance is approximately 100mph.
 The lifespan is expected to be 30 years+

 • Hot dipped galvanisation is best as it has approximately a 20 microns coating and has a much greater resistance during the salt spray test, and the advised usage for coastal areas as salt air rusts steel quicker.
 The life expectancy is 50 years+.